theirc/airbel/src/_studies/use-of-problem-driven-iterative-adaptation-to-improve-health-facility-accountability-to-clients-and-quality-of-care.md

 In collaboration with IRC’s Governance Unit, this project is testing a participatory systems strengthening approach called “Problem-Driven Iterative Adaptation,” founded on four principles:

-1. focusing on specific problems as prioritised by local actors;
+1. focusing on specific problems as prioritized by local actors;
 2. fostering active, ongoing experimental iterations to turn ideas into solutions;
 3. establishing an “authorizing environment” for decision-making that encourages experimentation and “positive deviance”; and
 4. engaging broad sets of agents to ensure that reforms are viable, legitimate, and relevant.&nbsp;